Allan-Linn/f1tenth-3DGS/README.md

 This pipeline builds on top of the SLAM & Particle Filter modules established in the F1tenth stack.

-Follow the installation guide for F1tenth here:
+Follow the installation guide for F1tenth/RoboRacer [here](https://f1tenth-coursekit.readthedocs.io/en/latest/lectures/ModuleC/tutorial5.html):

 Once complete, perform SLAM and save the map of the environment on the f1Tenth vehicle by running simultaneously: